cwadge/junk-drawer/transcode-monster.md

 A universal video transcoding script with intelligent automatic detection for series and movies.
 Designed for archiving DVD and Blu-ray collections with optimal quality and minimal manual intervention.

+## Design Goals
+- "Do the right thing" 90% of the time
+    * The majority of use cases, the user should be able to simply point the script at a directory containing source media
+- Simple workflow
+    * Transcoding entire multi-disc series so you can stream them on your home media devices shouldn't involve hand tailoring your encoder for each of 100+ files
+- High-quality results
+    * The default product should be compressed but otherwise archival-grade, with transparent video, pass-through of primary audio for use with home theater / audio receivers, and transparent secondary & tertiary audio tracks

 ## Features

 - **Automatic detection**: Series vs movies, interlacing, telecine (3:2 pulldown), crop borders